JoelCCodes/hosted-mcp-servers/README.md

 ### MCP Clients

 A complete list of MCP clients can be found [here](https://modelcontextprotocol.io/clients).
 Here are some examples of installation with Claude.

+### Agentic Workers

+This is the easiest way to connect to a remote MCP Server.
+Find the integration you like and copy past the link into Agentic Workers.

 ### Claude